 Dr. Fitenko has been invited to serve on many international piano competition juries, including 2015 & 2018 Campillos International Piano Competition (Malaga, Span), 2013 Schubert International Piano Competition (San Cristoforo, Italy), 2012 Nordic International Piano Competition (Malmo, Sweden), 2011 Chopin International Piano Competition (Hartford, CT), 2010 & 2018 Scriabin International Piano Competitions (Grosetto, Italy), 2009 American Pianists Association's Classical Fellowship Awards (Indianapolis, IN), 2008 Rachmaninov International Piano Competition (Moscow, Russia), and 2003 World International Piano Competition (Cincinnati, OH) among others.
 He has presented master classes at the Verdi Conservatory of Music (Turin, Italy), Hochschule fur Musik (Saarbruken and Cologne, Germany), Tokyo College of Music, Jose Iturbi Conservatory of Music (Valencia, Spain), Estonian Academy of Music (Tallinn, Estonia), Korean National, Yeonsei, Hanyang, Sejong, ChungAng Universities (South Korea), Sichuan Conservatory, Xinghai Conservatory, Jinan University, Changchun University, Hangzhou University (China), as well as at the 2010 Convention of the Maryland State Music Teachers Association, and 2009 Chinese-American International Piano Institute (Chengdu, China).
 Among his students are winners of national and international competitions including the National MTNA Competition.

-Currently, Dr. Fitenko is the Chair of the Department of Music Performance at the Benjamin T. Rome School of Music, Drama, and Art (The Catholic University of America in Washington, DC).
+Currently, Dr. Fitenko holds a position of Associate Professor of Piano at the Catholic University of America in Washington, D.C.
+Prior to that he was Associate Professor and Coordinator of Keyboard Area at Northwestern State University of Louisiana.
 He is also the Artistic Director of the American International Piano Festival & Competition (www.aipfc.us), the Washington International Piano Festival (www.washingtonpianofest.com) and the Middleburg Music Fest International (www.middleburgmfi.org).
-Prior to that he was Associate Professor and Coordinator of the Keyboard Area at Northwestern State University of Louisiana.
 Dr. Fitenko is also the founder of the Louisiana International and Florida International Piano Competitions.